 Huge fire engulfs 27-storey Grenfell Tower apartment block in London

-LONDON: The London Fire Brigade confirmed on Wednesday (Jun 13) they were dealing with a serious fire in a tower block at Latimer Road in West London.
+LONDON: A massive fire ripped through a 27-storey apartment block in west London in the early hours of Wednesday, police and fire services said.

+Witnesses could hear screaming from the upper floors as the flames rose and one desperate resident could be seen waving a white cloth.

-Forty fire engines and 200 firefighters had been called to the 27-storey Grenfell Tower, a building in west London, which reportedly has 120 residential units.
+Forty fire engines and 200 firefighters had been called to the Grenfell Tower apartment block which has 120 residential units and was built in 1974.

 A statement from the brigade said the fire started from the second storey of the building and spread to the top.